 Adapting to changes in educational frameworks

 May 2020 and 2021 saw no SATs or phonics screening at primary schools.
 Ofsted visits were postponed.
-Educationalists across the country have been asking whether the loss of that enforced exoskeleton effected how the schools functioned?
+Educationalists across the country have been asking whether the loss of that enforced exoskeleton affected how the schools functioned?

 Our mental health team met with heads from other local schools to discuss this.
 Some headteachers said they felt liberated from the curriculum and felt that the Recovery Curriculum, which was taught when all children returned to school in September 2020, met children’s needs better; but others felt that they were still being judged on out-of-date SATs results and data with no way of changing this.